apache/spark/UPDATING.md

 All Google Cloud Operators and Hooks are aligned and use the same client library.
 Now you have a single connection type for all kinds of Google Cloud Operators.

-If you experience problems connecting with your operator make sure you set the connection type "Google Cloud Platform".
+If you experience problems connecting with your operator make sure you set the connection type "Google Cloud".

 Also the old P12 key file type is not supported anymore and only the new JSON key files are supported as a service account.